christianengineer/christianengineer.github.io/_posts/2023-12-20-automated-financial-market-analysis-tensorflow-spark-prometheus-for-investment-strategies.md

 ---
-title: Automated Financial Market Analysis (TensorFlow, Spark, Prometheus) For investment strategies
 date: 2023-12-20
+description: For this project, we will be using TensorFlow for deep learning, Spark for big data processing, Prometheus for monitoring, and optimization algorithms for investment strategies.
+layout: article
 permalink: posts/automated-financial-market-analysis-tensorflow-spark-prometheus-for-investment-strategies
-layout: article
+title: Inefficient Analysis, TensorFlow Spark Prometheus optimize investment.
 ---

 ## AI Automated Financial Market Analysis Repository